Skip to main content

 • Rate each member's knowledge and background in various investment areas like impact investing/social investing, accounting and budgeting

-Size and Term
+Size and term

 What’s the magic number?
 While there’s no official size, nonprofit best practices3 aim for 5-10 investment committee members to bring diversity without losing coordination.
 A very small group may find that they lack needed resources and knowledge.
 Members could also feel overly exposed and uncomfortable expressing disagreement.
 For larger groups, beyond loss of coordination, some folks might not carry their weight, relying on other members to handle day-to-day operations.